-Cefalù is one of the most attractive cities in Sicily.
-Thanks to the strategic importance of the area protected by a rock, and to the prolific ground, there were already settlements during the prehistoric era.
-Their presence is attested by the evidences discovered in the caves of the eastern side of the rock.
-The story of the urban center only starts in the V century BC.
-At that time, date back the remains of megalithic walls surrounding the city at the foot of the rock.
-The ancient name of Cefalù, Kephaloidion, probably derives from the Greek Kefalas, which means "head."
-The Duomo (Cathedral) SS.
-Salvatore dominates the square and plays an important role in the urban organization of the city, as its size stands out on the other buildings, expressing and emphasizing the authority of religious power it represents.
+Cefalù is one of the most beautiful towns in Sicily.
+Due to the strategic importance of the area protected by a rock, and the fertile soil, there were already settlements there in prehistoric times.
+Their presence is attested by evidence found in the caves on the eastern side of the rock.
+The history of the urban centre only begins in the 5th century BC.
+The remains of the megalithic walls surrounding the town at the foot of the rock date back to that time.
+The ancient name of Cefalù, Kephaloidion, probably derives from the Greek Kefalas, meaning 'head'.
+The Duomo SS.
+Salvatore dominates the square and plays an important role in the urban organisation of the town, as its size stands out from the other buildings, expressing and emphasising the authority of the religious power it represents.

 Inside, the apse, transept and adjacent walls are decorated with golden mosaics culminating in the great Christ Pantocrator, a perfect example of pure Byzantine style and production, perhaps the most sublime portrait of Christ in Christian art.
 Below are the Virgin, Angels and Apostles, all arranged according to the criteria of the liturgical hierarchy.